 Appointment or promotion to the rank of Associate Professor is recognition that the faculty member has reached a status in the discipline appropriate to a life-long member of the academic world.
 This means that the person will clearly demonstrate the commitment and ability to continue to be a scholar or artist, contributing to the relevant field(s) of knowledge through original work and quality teaching in the best traditions of the professorate.
 The candidate must demonstrate commitment to and

 ability in teaching and related instructional activity, as well as demonstrating the ability to contribute successfully and continuously to the scholarship or creative activity of appropriate academic disciplines.
-Instructional activities shall be rigorously evaluated as scholarship and creative activity.
+Instructional activities shall be as rigorously evaluated as scholarship and creative activity.
 Although the typical Assistant Professor will have only a modest assignment to service, promotion to Associate Professor requires that the candidate have a record of responsible and conscientious participation in some service activities.

 Promotion decisions shall consider: